Hanban17/ml-api-training/README.md

 pip freeze > requirements.txt

 Additional Files (if needed): If your logic is complex, you might create new modules to keep app.py clean.
 For instance, a model/utils.py for model loading or preprocessing functions, or a app/schemas.py for Pydantic/Marshmellow models.

+We should push to a seperate branch, that will then push to main when it succeeds